granj2020/Cirobb-Engine/README.md

 * Modification of the .h and .cpp files to Improve understanding of the Code.

-* Separate the graphics Library of the Physics Engine.

 <h2> About the Author </h2>

 Hi, my name is <b>Jonathan Peña</b>, I'm from Venezuela.
 I really like physics in Videogames,